SteeltoeOSS/Documentation/docs/security/redis-key-storage-provider.md

 # Redis Key Storage Provider

 By default, ASP.NET Core stores the key ring on the local file system.
 Local file system usage in a Cloud Foundry environment is unworkable and violates the [twelve-factor guidelines](https://12factor.net/) for developing cloud native applications.
-By using the Steeltoe Redis Key Storage provider, you can reconfigure the Data Protection service to use Redis on Cloud Foundry for storage.
+By using the Steeltoe Redis key storage provider, you can reconfigure the data protection service to use Redis on Cloud Foundry for storage.

 ## Usage

 To use this provider:

-1. Create a Redis Service instance and bind it to your application.
+1. Create a Redis service instance and bind it to your application.
-1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
+1. Add the Steeltoe Cloud Foundry configuration provider to your `ConfigurationBuilder`.
-1. Add the Redis `ConnectionMultiplexer` to your ServiceCollection.
+1. Add the Redis `ConnectionMultiplexer` to your `ServiceCollection`.
 1. Add `DataProtection` to your `ServiceCollection` and configure it to `PersistKeysToRedis`.

 ### Add NuGet Reference

-To use the provider, add a reference to the Steeltoe DataProtection Redis NuGet.
+To use the provider, add a reference to the Steeltoe data protection Redis NuGet.

 The provider can be found in the `Steeltoe.Security.DataProtection.RedisCore` package.